hazelcast/hazelcast-reference-manual/src/spi/discovery/DiscoveryProvider.md

 The example strategy will use the local `/etc/hosts` (and on Windows it will use the equivalent to the \*nix hosts file named `%SystemRoot%\system32\drivers\etc\hosts`) to lookup IP addresses of different hosts.
 The strategy implementation expects hosts to be configured with hostname sub-groups under the same domain.
 So far to theory, let's get into it.

-The full example's sourcecode can be found in the [Hazelcast examples repository](https://github.com/hazelcast/hazelcast-code-samples).
+The full example's source code can be found in the [Hazelcast examples repository](https://github.com/hazelcast/hazelcast-code-samples).

 ##### Discovery Configuration